How to Remove and Replace a Section of Vinyl Siding

-- Look for a horizontal seam between two courses of vinyl siding
+- Look for a horizontal seam between two courses of vinyl siding.

-- Use a cat’s paw or other small pry bar to pull the nails from the course you need to remove
+- Use a cat’s paw or other small pry bar to pull the nails from the course you need to remove.

-- Pull the piece of vinyl siding downward to disengage it from the course below it
+- Pull the piece of vinyl siding downward to disengage it from the course below it.

-- If either end of the siding is captured by a door or window channel, gently bend the siding to clear the channel as you remove it
+- If either end of the siding is captured by a door or window channel, gently bend the siding to clear the channel as you remove it.

-- Repeat steps 3-5 for any additional courses of siding that you need to remove
+- Repeat steps 3-5 for any additional courses of siding that you need to remove.

 When it’s time to put the siding back on the wall, just reverse the process: slide and snap the pieces of siding onto the courses below and replace the nails you removed.
-You may want to drive the nails in new locations to ensure they have good purchase.
-It can be a little tricky to snap the last piece into the groove of the piece above that wasn’t removed, but a little care, patience, and perseverence will get the job done.
+You may want to drive the nails in new locations to ensure that they have good purchase.
+It can be a little tricky to snap the last piece into the groove of the piece above that wasn’t removed, but a little care, patience, and perseverance will get the job done.

 More on Siding